 Green Leaf

 The Global Affairs MA is an interdisciplinary program offering students the opportunity to engage in advanced study of a broad range of global issues.
 Students complete a core curriculum that provides the knowledge and skills to think and act globally.
 Students also pursue specializations that include relevant courses from academic departments across the university.
 All students in the program take part in a residency abroad, typically two weeks in duration, and complete a capstone seminar.
-Graduates enter the workforce or move forward in their already-established international and domestic careers in the public sector, non-governmental organizations, and business.
+Graduates enter the workforce or move forward in established international and domestic careers in the public sector, non-governmental organizations, and business.

 This is a Green Leaf program.